5 Rehook goodie bags worth over £40 are up for grabs, each containing a Rehook and pair of tickets to The Cycle Show 2017 at the NEC.

 And of course, our favourite… Rehook!

 Rehook is the original tool to get your chain back on your bike - without the mess!
-It's patented design ensures your hands (and clothes) remain sparkling clean.
+It's patent pending design ensures your hands (and clothes) remain sparkling clean.
 It comes with a high grip silicon strap which attaches to your bike frame, so it’s always at hand when you need it.

 The perfect gift to help dad keep his hands and clothes dirt free on his daily cycling commute or weekend outing.